CSU-WPT/game-dev-workshop/workshop-book/src/unity/input_config.md

     <br/>
     - Let's take a look at these:
         - *Rigidbody rb;*
-            - This will hold the Rigidbody component of this object (the object that this script is attached to).
-Which will allow us to add forces to it later
+            - This variable will hold the Rigidbody component of the object that this script is attached to.
+This will allow us to add forces to it later.
         - *public bool isGrounded;*
             - This ensures that we can only jump again once we have landed (and not at any other time)
             - Simply relying on collisions can cause some errors.
             - Without this check, we could either fall through the ground or keep jumping up forever and never land.
         - *public float jumpStrength = 7f;*
             - Self-explanatory.
-Allows us to tweak the strength of our jump (we can also give custom values in the editor itself)
+Allows us to modify the strength of our jump.
+We can change this value in the Editor as well.

 <br/>